by Collyn Rivers

 When alternator voltage drops below 12.6 volts, the voltage sensing relay drops out.
 This isolates auxiliary batteries for minutes each time.
 Worse, ongoing bursts at plus 15 volts quickly destroy them.

-Fixing variable voltage alternator problems with caravans – regenerative braking
+Fixing smart alternator problems – regenerative braking

 Companies tackling this include Redarc (Australia) and Sterling (UK).
 Both use the starter battery’s voltage to know what the alternator is doing and optimise auxiliary charging accordingly.
 This also protects auxiliary batteries against excess voltage.